-If you decide to run, on or before September 21, 2016 you must:
+If you decide to run, on or before October 9, 2024, you must:

-- Ensure you meet the required qualifications (listed on this page). - Get a nomination form from your returning officer. - Complete the nomination form, including signatures obtained from at least ten electors in the subdivision or at large area. - Submit the nomination form to the returning officer before 4 p.m. on September 21, 2016. - If you are seeking election to the board of education of the Saskatoon Public, Greater Saskatoon Catholic, Lloydminster Public, Lloydminster Catholic, Regina Public, Regina Catholic, Prince Albert Catholic or Saskatchewan Rivers School Divisions, you are required to provide a \$100.00 deposit with your nomination form.
-This deposit will be returned following Election Day, regardless of the percentage of votes that you receive.
-Local Government Election Act, 2015 - 67, 68
+- Ensure you meet the required qualifications (listed on this page). - Get a nomination form from your returning officer.
+(Please contact your local school division to obtain contact information for the returning officer.) - · Complete the nomination form, including signatures obtained from ten electors in the subdivision or at - Submit the nomination form to the returning officer before 4 p.m. on October 9, 2024. - · Submit a current criminal record check to the returning officer appointed for the board election together with your nomination paper if a current criminal record check is required by board resolution.
+(Ensure adequate time for criminal record check completion prior to the nomination date.) - · If you are seeking election to the board of education that is situated substantially within a municipality with a population of 20,000 or more, you are required to provide a \$100.00 deposit with your nomination form.

+(Local Government Election Act, 2015 - section 67 and 68)

-RUNNING FOR ELECTION TO THE CONSEIL SCOLAIRE FRANSASKOIS
+RUNNING FOR ELECTION TO THE CONSEIL SCOLAIRE FRANSASKOIS (CSF)